danger/peril/README.md

 ### I want to hack on Peril!

 Ace, great, cool.
 So, it's a bit of a process.
 I'm not sure if this will get easier in time.
 It's a complex app.
+You can find out [more here](./docs/local_dev.md)

 ## Code Overview